PaulStoffregen/TimeAlarms/readme.txt

   Alarm.alarmRepeat(dowMonday, 9,15,0, MondayMorningAlarm);
 This would call the function WeeklyAlarm() at 9:15am every Monday.

+You can also specify an alarm to trigger every week on multiple days of week at given time of day: timeDayOfWeek_t dows[] = {dowMonday, dowFriday};
+  Alarm.alarmRepeat(dows, 2, 9,15,0, MondayFridayMorningAlarm);
+This would call the function MondayFridayMorningAlarm() at 9:15am every Monday and Friday.
+Note that the second parameter need to be the number of day of the week the alarm should trigger on.

 If you want the alarm to trigger once only on a particular day and time you can do this:
    Alarm.alarmOnce(dowMonday, 9,15,0, MondayMorningAlarm);
 This would call the function MondayMorning() Alarm on the next Monday at 9:15am.